Connect with us

 One reason why your mental dictionary can’t be like a physical dictionary is that it is dynamic and quickly accessed.

 Your brain’s ability to retrieve a word is very fast.
-In one study, researchers mapped the time course of word retrieval among 24 college by recording their brain activity while they named pictures.
+In one study, researchers mapped the time course of word retrieval among 24 college students by recording their brain activity while they named pictures.
 They found evidence that participants selected words within 200 milliseconds of seeing the image.
-After word selection, their brain continued to information about that word, like what sounds are needed to say that chosen word and ignoring related words.
+After word selection, their brain continued to process information about that word, like what sounds are needed to say that chosen word and ignoring related words.
 This is why you can retrieve words with such speed in real-time conversations, often so quickly that you give little conscious attention to that process.

-Until … you have a in word retrieval.
+Until … you have a breakdown in word retrieval.
 One common failure in word retrieval is called the tip-of-the-tongue phenomenon.
 It’s the feeling when you know what word you want to use but are unable to find it in that moment.
 You might even know specific details about the word you want, like other words with similar meaning or maybe the first letter or sound of that word.
 With enough time, the word you wanted might pop into your mind.

 These tip-of-the-tongue experiences are a normal part of human language experience across the life span, and they increase as you grow older.
 One proposed reason for this increase is that they’re due to an age-related disruption in the ability to turn on the right sounds needed to say the selected word.